sharetribe/flex-docs/src/docs/introduction/is-flex-right-for-you/index.md

 ## Marketplaces for selling physical or digital products

+Flex also supports product marketplaces similar to, for example, one of these popular platforms:

+- [Vinted](https://www.vinted.com) - selling and exchanging new or secondhand items, mainly clothing and accessories (C2C)
+- [Poshmark](https://www.poshmark.com) - selling new or used clothing, shoes, and accessories (C2C)
+- [eBay](https://www.ebay.com) - selling a wide variety of goods and services (C2C, B2C, B2B)
+- [Etsy](https://www.etsy.com) - selling handmade or vintage items and craft supplies (C2C, B2C)

-You can use [FTW-product](https://github.com/sharetribe/ftw-product) for building a marketplace for selling physical products.
+You can use [FTW-product](https://github.com/sharetribe/ftw-product) to start building a marketplace for selling physical products fast.
 It has stock management included and it asks shipping address from customer and shows that to provider.
-However, it doesn't include shopping cart feature by default.
-Shopping cart would require changes to payment process.
+However, it doesn't include a shopping cart feature by default.
+A shopping cart would require changes to the payment process.

-It's possible to build a marketplace that sells digital products, but you will need to do some custom development to integrate a system for storing these files.
+It's possible to build a marketplace that sells digital products, and you will need to do some custom development to integrate a system for storing these files.